 Laurent Vrignaud's Moulin Bistro opened its doors in September 2016 with the mission of making guests feel as if they have been transported to France.
 For breakfast, request a made-to-order crepe or waffle.
 Lunch will introduce a hot dog utilizing pork sausage made in-house.
 At dinner, locals will covet the patio while sipping on French beer and wine.
 Your sweet tooth may also choose between a selection of ice cream crafted by Stephane Treand.
 It is located at 248 Forest Avenue.

-After a few years of being closed, the 65-year old Royal Hawaiian reopened in late September 2016 and features classic Hawaiian fusion cuisine.
+After a few years of being closed, the 65-year old Royal Hawaiian reopened in September 2016 and features classic Hawaiian fusion cuisine.

 Asada Tacos + Beer in the Boat Canyon shopping center opened in late August and features Mexican fare.